calculquebec/cq-formation-cip201/doc/en/resources/memory.rst

 - Program parameters, including those that control the algorithm
 - Data subsequently generated in memory

-By varying these parameters, it is possible to empirically verify the memory usage trend of a program in preparation for a larger calculation.
+By varying the above factors, it is possible to empirically verify the memory usage trend of a program in preparation for a larger calculation.
 Some things to
 consider: